Paxos (computer science): Typical deployment

-In most deployments of Paxos, each participating process acts in three roles; Proposer, Acceptor and Learner.
+In most deployments of Paxos, each participating process acts in three roles: Proposer, Acceptor and Learner.
 This reduces the message complexity significantly, without sacrificing correctness:

 By merging roles, the protocol "collapses" into an efficient client-master-replica style deployment, typical of the database community.
 The benefit of the Paxos protocols (including implementations with merged roles) is the guarantee of its safety properties.

 A typical implementation's message flow is covered in the section Multi-Paxos.

 Basic Paxos

 This protocol is the most basic of the Paxos family.
 Each "instance" (or "execution") of the basic Paxos protocol decides on a single output value.
 The protocol proceeds over several rounds.
-A successful round has 2 phases: phase 1 (which is divided into parts a and b) and phase 2 (which is divided into parts a and b).
+A successful round has 2 phases: phase 1 (which is divided into parts a and b) and phase 2 (also divided into parts a and b).
 See below the description of the phases.
 Remember that we assume an asynchronous model, so e.g. a processor may be in one phase while another processor may be in another.